Beet Salad with Goat Cheese & Walnuts

 Ingredients

-• Mixed salad greens – Arugula, spinach, or spring mix.
+• Mixed salad greens – Arugula, spinach, or spring mix all work.
+I like arugula for its peppery bite.

-• Toasted walnuts – Toast them in a dry pan for 3-4 minutes or until golden.
+• Toasted walnuts – Toast them in a dry pan for 3-4 minutes until golden.
+Don’t skip this step—raw walnuts taste bitter and lack crunch.

 For the vinaigrette: